 Healthcare acquired infections cost billions of dollars in added expenses to the healthcare system each year.
-(1) With the healthcare industry’s movement towards value-based care, healthcare CFOs are taking a closer look at their organizations’ infection rates to identify opportunities for prevention.
+(1) With the healthcare industry’s movement towards value-based care, healthcare CFOs are taking a closer look at their organizations’ infection rates to identify opportunities for infection control and prevention.

-Here are 10 things hospital CFOs should know about healthcare associated infections (HAI) to keep infection rates low and reduce costs.
+Here are ten things hospital CFOs should know about healthcare acquired infections (HAI) to keep infection rates low and reduce costs.

 1. The financial benefit of using prevention practices is estimated to be $25 billion to $31.5 billion in medical cost savings.
 (1)

-2. The CDC estimates that the annual costs of HAIs in the United States are between $28 billion - $45 billion per year.
+2. The CDC estimates that the annual costs of healthcare acquired infections in the United States are between $28 billion - $45 billion per year.
 (3)

-3. On any given day, 1 in 31 patients has a HAI while being treated in a medical facility.
+3. On any given day, 1 in 31 patients has an HAI while being treated in a medical facility.
 (4)

 4. HAIs affect approximately 2 million people in the United States each year, 100,000 of whom die due to the harmful effects.
 (5)